Earnest Money/House Deposits Explained

-There is no hard and fast rule for how much earnest money a buyer needs to pay a seller, but there are typical ranges that are seen in most home sales.
+There is no hard and fast rule for how much earnest money a buyer needs to pay a seller, but there are typical ranges seen in most home sales.

-Usually, earnest money payments will range between 1% and 5% of the purchase price of the home.
-However, if the housing market is really hot, the earnest money offers may shoot up to between 5% and 10% of the home’s purchase price!
+Usually, house deposits will range between 1% and 5% of the home’s purchase price.
+However, if the housing market is scorching, the earnest money offers may shoot up to between 5% and 10% of the home’s purchase price!

 Buyers should talk to their real estate agents about what earnest money expectations are in their market once they start house hunting because there is a big difference between 1 and 10 percent.
 One percent of a $300,000 home would be $3,000, while 10% would be $30,000.

-It is worth remembering that most sellers do not consider earnest money deposits as important as things like how fast you can close and how much down payment you are going to make on the purchase.
+It is worth remembering that most sellers do not consider earnest money deposits as important as how fast you can close and how much down payment you will make on the purchase.

-Buyers should always consult with their Realtors to determine what the best mix of terms would be to purchase a home they are interested in.
+Buyers should always consult with their Realtors to determine the best mix of terms to purchase a home they are interested in.

 During the real estate bust, many builders went out of business, and buyers lost their deposit funds — an excruciating lesson, to say the least.